 Keeping your Hibiscus in a container allows you to move it to the most advantageous settings throughout the growing season.

-Hibiscus kept in pots tend to bloom earlier than those growing outdoors because they do not have to die back from the cold weather.
+Hibiscus kept in pots tend to bloom earlier than those growing outdoors because they do not need to recover from the cold weather.

 A plant kept outdoors will put a lot more energy into growing tall and producing leaves than it will into flowering.